‘Jersey Shore’ Star’s Silent Struggle Over Son’s Developmental Issues

-Jersey Shore Family Vacation star Jenni “JWoww” Farley may seem to have it all together as a mom, wife and best pal to roommates Nicole Polizzi, Ronnie Ortiz-Magro, Vinny Guadagnino, Mike Sorrentino, Deena Nicole Cortese and Paul DelVecchio, but she has been facing a silent struggle for months regarding her gorgeous son Greyson.
+Jersey Shore Family Vacation star Jenni “JWoww” Farley may seem to have it all together as a mom, wife and best pal to roommates Nicole Polizzi, Ronnie Ortiz-Magro, Vinny Guadagnino, Mike Sorrentino, Deena Nicole Cortese, and Paul DelVecchio, but she has been facing a silent struggle for months regarding her gorgeous son Greyson.

-It was during the season premiere of the second season of the hit MTV show on August 23 that the reality star shared that she and husband Roger Mathews son Greyson has been experiencing developmental issues regarding his speech.
+It was during the season premiere of the second season of the hit MTV show on August 23 that the reality star shared that she and husband Roger Mathews’ son Greyson has been experiencing developmental issues regarding his speech.

 Farley revealed on the episode that Greyson, whom the family affectionately calls Bubby, had recently celebrated his second birthday but hasn’t started speaking, reported E!
 News.